Green-Software-Foundation/sci-ai/FAQ.md

 #### How are training emissions handled in the specification?

-Training emissions are included in the Provider SCI calculation only as direct emissions.
+Training emissions are included in the Provider SCI calculation only.
 This is because:

 1. Training is part of the Model Training lifecycle stage, which is assigned to the Provider boundary
 2. Providers have direct control over training methodologies, hardware selection, and efficiency optimizations